 The Trustee recognises that investment managers' climate competence and practices are crucial for managing the climate-related risks to the Plan's assets, so we assess and monitor these on an ongoing basis.
 Our stewardship continues to evolve (for example, engagement activity), and one of the aims is to help manage climate-related risks to the Plan.
 As part of this evolution, the Trustee now receives quarterly updates on engagements carried out by the Plan's investment managers, in line with the stewardship priorities agreed by the Trustee.
-The Trustee invited two of its managers to present on their engagement efforts and to explore ways to enhance their reporting in January 2024 (shortly after the Plan year end).
+The Trustee invited two of its managers to present on their engagement efforts and to explore ways to enhance their reporting in January 2024.
+As part of the selection process for the LDI and credit manager, the Trustee also evaluated the proposed managers' engagement and stewardship efforts concerning climate-related risks and opportunities.